concord-consortium/lab/readme.md

       assert.isTrue(model.isNewStep());
     },

-Once the failing test was saved I saw the failing test report in my console.
-After adding this feature in the actual `lab.molecules/js` module and saving it a second later the tests were complete and showed it passing.
+After saving the change I saw the new test failure reported in my console.
+I then implemented the new feature in the actual `src/lab/molecules.js`.
+Less than a second after saving the file the tests completed and the report showed it passing.

 This is a very simple example -- but part of the value of this kind of test driven development is in first thinking of how something should behave rather than in how to get it to actually do the work.

-In this case it was so simple because since I already have this function for running one model step:
+Since I already had this function for running one model step:

     model.tick()

-It's pretty easy to see that adding an optional numeric argument for running more steps is a fine way to express the new intent:
+Adding an optional numeric argument for running more steps is a fine way to express the intent of the new feature:

     model.tick(9)

 In more complicated coding thinking about how to express the intent clearly and then what the result should be if that intent is successful **FIRST** ... and then 'driving out' the actual implementation to achieve that result can result in a better architecture -- and of course you also end up with tests.

 Because the tests run SO quickly I can interactively change the code in the module or the test and immediately see results.

 ### Generated Lab Modules: `lab/`